chromestone/OriginalBirds/index.md

 <details>
 	<summary>How do you keep your extension safe from security vulnerabilites?</summary>
 	<p>Firstly, we use Github's <a target="_blank" rel="noopener noreferrer" href="https://codeql.github.com/">CodeQL</a> to run automatic scans on our entire codebase (including dependencies we use) for each iteration and before official releases.</p>
 	<p>Secondly, we are working on adding another layer of defense using <a target="_blank" rel="noopener noreferrer" href="https://github.com/cure53/DOMPurify">DOMPurify</a> to guard our checkmark  <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/HTML">HTML</a> from <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Cross-site_scripting">cross-site scripting attacks</a>.
-This is largely unecessary since we retrieve our checkmarks from twitter.com over <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/HTTPS">HTTPS</a>.
+This is largely unnecessary since we retrieve our checkmark from twitter.com over <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/HTTPS">HTTPS</a>.
 Still, we want to be extra paranoid in case Twitter does something unexpected.</p>
 	<p>Lastly, we ask contributors on our GitHub repo to report security vulnerabilities in private so that we have a chance to create a patch.
 See our <a target="_blank" rel="noopener noreferrer" href="https://github.com/chromestone/OriginalBirds/blob/main/SECURITY.md">security policy</a>.</p>
 </details>